Say we’re adding a new screen to an app.

 In such a situation, it makes sense for developers to learn something about the other disciplines involved in building a piece of software.
-Learning those disciplines can also be fun and interesting.
 I’ve decided to delve into them a bit, starting with UI design.
 I chose Joel Spolsky’s UI Design for Programmers as my introduction to the subject.

 The book itself

-From among the material presented in this book, two principles keep popping back into my brain as I use the apps on my phone:
+From among the material presented in this book, two principles persist:

 1. Design for people who can’t read, can’t remember, and can’t use the mouse.